cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 [OpenTelemetry](https://opentelemetry.io/) is a collection of APIs, SDKs, and tools.
-It can be used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help analyzing software performance and behavior.
+It can be used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help analyze software performance and behavior.

 #### AsyncAPI